 Can I put freshly pumped milk in the freezer?

 As a new mom, we know that all the breastmilk you pump is like liquid gold to you!
 So the last thing you want to do is ruin it (or spill it) after pumping!
-So, a lot of moms wonder can I put freshly pumped milk in the freezer?
+So, a lot of moms ask, “Can I put freshly pumped milk in the freezer??

-It’s not recommended that you add freshly pumped milk to frozen milk but you can.
+It’s not recommended that you add freshly pumped milk to frozen milk, but you can if you need to.
 So, if you are adding freshly pumped milk to breast milk that is already frozen, it must be cooled down before you add it to the frozen breast milk.
 Otherwise, it will slightly thaw the frozen breast milk, and we don’t want that!

 Yes, you can freeze breast milk that has been in the fridge!
 But, you want to make sure that the milk is still fairly fresh.
 My personal opinion is to freeze it within 24 hours of putting in the fridge.
 That way it is as fresh as possible!